 It took about 6 weeks to clear Breah’s spine and nervous system of interference.
 We then chose to have her checked regularly as part of our vitalistic lifestyle.

 At one point Breah was favouring the one breast when nursing, after 1 adjustment she was nursing equally on both sides.
 She has been checked through teething, fevers, rolling off the bed (you feel like the worst parent in the world when that first fall happens), crawling, learning to walk…and fall.
 She sleeps the best after she has been checked.
-Chiropractic adjustments have also helped to maximise her immune system.
+Chiropractic adjustments have also helped to make her body more robust and resilient.

-Breah turned 3 at the end of January 2017 and now gets checked once every 2 weeks, sooner if she has any major incidents.
+Breah now gets checked once every 2 weeks, sooner if she has any major incidents.
 Some times there is nothing to clear, other times there is just one or 2 things to clear.

 We continue to follow the same principles we did at the outset of this journey.
 We acknowledge the innate intelligence in all living things, we view our mind-body as an ecosystem and we honour our place in nature as animals, part of a greater whole.

 As we prepared for our first pregnancy, we also did the same for our second.
 According to some experts it can take up to two years for your body to physically and mentally recover from a pregnancy and birth.
-Our little grub is due in March 2017.
+Imogen arrived in March 2017.

 Our mission is to create awareness of vitalistic Chiropractic care in South Africa.
 It is our responsibility to not only give parents access to the tools to raise a healthy family, but also to help children to understand the importance of health and well-being.